 Instructions

-- In a stand mixer bowl, whisk together the flour, brown sugar, potato flour, psyllium husk powder, yeast, and salt.
+- In the bowl of a stand mixer, whisk together the flour, brown sugar, potato flour, psyllium husk powder, yeast, and salt.

-- With the mixer on low speed, slowly pour the milk mixture into the flour mixture.
-Then add in the egg.
+- With the mixer running on low speed, slowly pour the warm milk mixture into the dry ingredients.
+Add the egg, then mix on medium speed for 2 minutes, until the dough is thick and smooth.

-- Lightly grease your hands with cooking spray or oil.
-Then scoop ¼ cup of the dough mixture into your hands and gently roll into a ball.
+- Lightly grease your hands with oil or cooking spray.
+Scoop about ¼ cup of dough and gently roll into a ball.
 Place in a greased loaf pan.
-Repeat with the remaining dough, to yield 8 rolls total.
+Repeat with the remaining dough to make 8 rolls.

-- Cover the loaf pan with plastic wrap or a towel.
-Place in a warm spot to rise for about 1 hour or until rolls are doubled in size and puffy.
+- Cover the pan with plastic wrap or a towel and let the rolls rise in a warm spot for about 45 minutes to 1 hour, or until almost doubled.

 Notes